laptou/jsi-rs/README.md

 given to you as-is.
 Feel free to contribute PRs that would improve the API or stability of the library.

+# Safety

+Right now, this library is quite `unsafe`.

 # Copyright / license

 Copyright Ibiyemi Abiodun.
 MIT License.